 Weight loss is a popular and important topic.
-As a physician specializing in helping people lose weight, I’ve seen firsthand how weight loss success positively impacts nearly every aspect of their lives.
+As a provider specializing in helping people lose weight, I’ve seen firsthand how weight loss success positively impacts nearly every aspect of their lives.
 I have also answered many questions about the surgeries we perform, the process of preparing for surgery, and what patients can expect over the months prior to and after surgery.

 In this article, I want to share information about our surgical weight loss program to help anyone curious about the process better understand what we offer at Deaconess Weight Loss Solutions (DWLS).